LuckyDucko/Mopups/README.md

 [![nuget](https://img.shields.io/nuget/v/Mopups.svg)](https://www.nuget.org/packages/Mopups/)
 Popups For MAUI
 ---
-This is a rewrite of the older "Rg.Plugins.Popups" made by Rotorgames.
-There are many things i want to change with this plugin, such as adding returnable tasks, integrating with MAUI tightly and a general simplification which is why i have decided to create a new plugin.
+Mopups is a replacement for the "Rg.Plugins.Popups" plugin for Xamarin.
+Mopups intends to provide a similar experience to this plugin, however also clean up the code base and provide forward looking enhancements.
+Developers familar with the original plugin should find it a smoooth transition, but we do recommend reading the wiki and reaching out with any issues.
 --

-In SampleMaui, you will see the general idea of how to get this up and running, as well as the changes made. right now, i use CSharp pages, however, i do intend on making MVU, MVVM and whatever other coding paradigms i can find version of the same sample so people find it easier to use this.

---

 Platforms Supported (Current)
 - Android
 - iOS

-Platforms Planned (Future)
-- UWP
+- Windows
-- MacOS
+- MacOS (Mac Catalyst)

-Nice to have Platforms

-- GTK
-- Tizen

---